#5. Kendrick Lamar: Damn.

 #2.
 Big K.R.I.T.: 4eva Is A Mighty Long Time

 Few artists in the game can claim the same grind and work ethic of Big K.R.I.T..
 Since bursting on the scene in 2010 with his critically acclaimed mixtape K.R.I.T.
-Wuz Here the Meridian, Mississippi has dropped five album quality mixtapes and three studio albums; the latest being the double album 4eva Is A Mighty Long Time.
-Three years since the release of his last studio album, Cadillactica back in the fall of 2014 and two years since the release of his most recent mixtape It’s Better This Way the following year, K.R.I.T. made sure to hold no punches on his long awaited third studio.
-His first release since his departure Def Jam after a near two year absence from the music scene; what fans received was a two disc, twenty-two track star studded spectacle and a monster of an album.
+Wuz Here the Meridian, Mississippi has dropped five-album quality mixtapes and three studio albums; the latest being the double album 4eva Is A Mighty Long Time.
+Three years since the release of his last studio album, Cadillactica back in the fall of 2014 and two years since the release of his most recent mixtape It’s Better This Way the following year, K.R.I.T. made sure to hold no punches on his long-awaited third studio.
+His first release since his departure Def Jam after a nearly two-year absence from the music scene; what fans received was a two-disc, twenty-two track star-studded spectacle and a monster of an album.
 Jammed pack with an all-star supporting cast of emcees, singers, musicians and producers enlisted by K.R.I.T. himself, the album is arguably the most disciplined and ambitious project of K.R.I.T.’s career to date.
-Featuring the likes of T.I., Bun B, the late Pimp C, CeeLo Green, Sleepy Brown, Loyd, Joi, Jill Scott, Keyon Harrold, Kenneth Whalum, Burniss Earl Travis II, Bilal and Robert Glasper; the album is by far K.R.I.T’s most feature heavy release yet to date.
-With every artists contributing something special and unique on his latest musical journey.
-Like many album’s related in 2017 the album’s concept centers around the duality and humanity of K.R.I.T.’s very own identity, taking listeners on a introspective exploration of the contrast between the flamboyant, boisterous artist who boast and flexes on disc one.
+Featuring the likes of T.I., Bun B, the late Pimp C, CeeLo Green, Sleepy Brown, Loyd, Joi, Jill Scott, Keyon Harrold, Kenneth Whalum, Burniss Earl Travis II, Bilal and Robert Glasper; the album is by far K.R.I.T’s most feature-heavy release yet to date.
+With every artist contributing something special and unique on his latest musical journey.
+Like many albums related in 2017, the album’s concept centers around the duality and humanity of K.R.I.T.’s very own identity, taking listeners on an introspective exploration of the contrast between the flamboyant, boisterous artist who boasts and flexes on disc one.
 While the album’s second disc examines Justin Scott; the humble, grounded man behind the conjured up Hip-Hop persona that laments and ponders the various, sometimes overwhelming complexities of life.
-Like many artist who put out records in 2017, K.R.I.T. finds himself in a unique position, a crossroads if you will.
+Like many artists who put out records in 2017, K.R.I.T. finds himself in a unique position, a crossroads if you will.
 A half-way point, whether that be in terms musically on the album or the literal position in which his career currently falls into.
-Musically the album is jammed with stunning, head nodding tracks that will have any Hip-Hop head instantly bobbing their head.
-Highlights include tracks such as ‘Big Bank’, a booming, soul infused banger making expert use of a classic Willie Hutch sample.
+Musically the album is jammed with stunning, head-nodding tracks that will have any Hip-Hop head instantly bobbing their head.
+Highlights include tracks such as ‘Big Bank’, a booming, soul-infused banger making expert use of a classic Willie Hutch sample.
 Featuring a stellar guest verse from T.I on what is easily the most energetic, high-tempo, block rockin’ track on the entire album.
 Other highlights include the Mannie Fresh assisted track ‘Subenstein (My Sub IV)’, an electrifying, trunk thumping anthem which serves as the fourth entry in a quadriliogy of ‘My Sub’ tracks from K.R.I.T..
 While ‘Ride Wit Me’ features a verse from the legendary Bun B and a hook from the late Pimp C. Utilizing unused UGK, the track is a testament not only to the late Houston emcee’s lasting legacy but to UGK’s immense influence that the group still holds on southern Hip-Hop as well.
 Lyrically and sonically not only is 4eva Is A Mighty Long Time one of the best albums of the year; its a testament to and culmination of everything K.R.I.T. has worked for thus far.
 From living out the dream of being a signed artist, the opportunity to break free and pursue a successful career independently, to even working with and befriending some of his very own heroes who inspired him to get in the game in the first place.
 4eva Is A Mighty Long Time embodies all of this and so much more, making it not only one of the most stellar albums of 2017; but a release who’s re-play value will far outlive the year and beyond.

 #1.
 Jay-Z: 4:44